BestTimesToVisit.com Logo

 safety

-French Polynesia is generally very safe, but like anywhere, be aware of your surroundings, especially in busier areas like Papeete.
-Keep valuables secure and avoid walking alone in poorly lit areas late at night.
-The biggest 'danger' is probably sunburn, so stay hydrated and protected!
+French Polynesia is generally very safe, but it's always wise to be aware of your surroundings, especially in busy areas like Papeete's markets.
+Keep valuables secure and avoid walking alone in unlit areas at night.
+The biggest 'danger' is usually sunburn or a bad case of the 'island blues' when you have to leave!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.